DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 ### Concrete Steps Involved in Carrying Out the Migration

-Now that we have a clear idea of the Content Model itself, let's take a look at the actual steps that need to be taken from start to finish in order to complete the Content Migration:
+Now that we have a clear idea of the Content Model itself, let's take a look at the actual steps that need to be taken from start to finish in order to complete the Content Migration, that we will be following in detail in the upcoming chapters in this section:

 * Legacy Content Inventory
     * Drush Scripts to ascertain lists of legacy content items, and its existing structure (content types and categories)